The best cots, cribs and cot beds for safe sleeping

 Moving your toddler to a toddler bed is a big step.
 According to Sarah Ockwell-Smith, author of The Gentle Sleep Book, you should think about moving your little one from a cot to a toddler bed between 18 months and 3 and a half.

-Signs they're ready for the big move is that they're regularly climbing out of their cot, waking more in the night, and you often find them with their arms and legs poking out of the cot.
+Signs they're ready for the big move are that they're regularly climbing out of their cot, waking more in the night, and you often find them with their arms and legs poking out of the cot.

 Whether you're pregnant or have already welcomed your new baby into the world, you know you need a lot of stuff.
 The Amazon Baby Wishlist is the best way to keep track of everything you need for your baby - and it's easy to set up.

-About the expert
+About the experts

 Sarah Ockwell-Smith is a well-known parenting expert and a highly regarded popular childcare author who specialises in the psychology and science of parenting, 'gentle parenting' and attachment theory, with a particular interest in child sleep.
-She has authored 14 parenting books, translated into over 30 languages, which have sold over half a million copies.
+She has authored 15 parenting books, translated into over 30 languages, which have sold over half a million copies.

-Just so you know, whilst we may receive a commission or other compensation from the links on this website, we never allow this to influence product selections - read why you should trust us
+Just so you know, we may receive a commission or other compensation from the links on this website - read why you should trust us

 How we write our articles and reviews